Language-Conditioned Safe Trajectory Generation for Spacecraft Rendezvous: Results

-For the spacecraft proximity operations scenario, all runtime measurements are obtained on the NVIDIA AGX Orin 64 GB platform, using unseen command templates paired with unseen problem instances.
+For the spacecraft proximity operations scenario, the results are obtained by using unseen command templates paired with unseen problem scenarios.
 Overall, the SCP exhibits trends consistent with the free-flyer results.
 As shown in Fig.~\ref{fig:ws_analysis_rpod}, warm-starting SCP with the SAGES-WS improves convergence, even when the convex waypoint-hopping (CVX) initialization presents non-negligible constraint violations.
 The SAGES solutions also reliably recover the nominal CVX control cost, with most cases falling within 20 mm/s below to 50 mm/s above the CVX objective.
-By contrast, CVX-SCP often incurs significantly higher fuel usage—sometimes exceeding an additional 100 mm/s—particularly when the CVX warm-start is highly infeasible ($c_1>15$).
-Despite these differences, the iteration count and total runtime remain comparable to, or better than, those of CVX-SCP.
-The inference time of the transformer on the embedded GPU is negligible; instead, the runtime is dominated by the high-dimensional SCP, whose cost grows with the number of time discretization nodes.
+By contrast, the CVX-SCP solution often incurs significantly higher fuel usage, sometimes exceeding an additional 100 mm/s, particularly when the CVX warm-start is highly infeasible ($c_1>15$).
+Despite these differences, the iteration count and total run-time remain comparable to, or better than, those of CVX-SCP.
+The inference time of the transformer on the embedded GPU is negligible; instead, the run-time is dominated by the high-dimensional SCP, whose cost grows with the number of time discretization nodes.
 Although time-dilation methods~\cite{malyuta_scp_2022} could reduce this burden, they increase sensitivity to initialization, especially for impulsive systems~\cite{kumagai2023robust}.
+Since control profiles in the spacecraft proximity operations scenario tend to exhibit impulsive behavior in the training dataset, a practical and computationally efficient heuristic is to: (i) generate a finely discretized trajectory using the transformer, (ii) select the $M$ time nodes corresponding to the largest control magnitudes, and (iii) solve a reduced-time-grid SCP formulation in which control is applied only at the selected epochs.
 Table~\ref{tab:summary_rpod_post_scp} further shows that feasibility-based refinement yields high convergence rates ($\simeq 95\%$ or more across all behavior modes) and strong post-refinement semantic correctness ($\geq90\%$ for all modes except Behavior 3, which is already challenging at warm-start; cf. Table~\ref{tab:summary_rpod_pre_scp}).
 A clearer contrast emerges when comparing feasibility-based and fuel-optimal solves initialized with the same SAGES-WS solutions: fuel-optimal SCP suffers markedly lower convergence, as the semantically structured warm-starts are generally far from the minimum-fuel solution and require large corrective steps that often lead to nonconverging behaviors.
 Even when fuel-optimal SCP converges, semantic correctness deteriorates sharply, where Behaviors 3–5 often skip the intended waypoints entirely.
-These results indicate that feasibility-oriented refinement is substantially better aligned with preserving the command-driven behavioral structure, enabling reliable, semantically consistent, and safe trajectories.
+These results indicate that feasibility-oriented refinement is substantially better aligned with preserving the command-driven behavioral structure, enabling reliable, semantically correct, and safe trajectories.